-We begin with fairly simple case: first part cover algorithms that perform purely local search in the state space, evaluating and modifying one or more current states rather than systematically exploring paths from an initial state.
+We begin with fairly simple case: first part cover algorithms that perform purely local search in the state space, evaluating and modifying one or more current states contrary to systematically exploring paths from an initial state algorithms presented in previous part of this lecture.
 These algorithms are suitable for problems in which all that matters is the solution state, not the path cost to reach it.
-The family of local search algorithms includes methods inspired by statistical physics (simulated annealing) and evolutionary biology (genetic algorithms).
+The family of local search algorithms includes also some methods inspired by statistical physics (simulated annealing) and evolutionary biology (genetic algorithms).